 In 1851 Mary Brooks Wilmer became its owner.
 It passed to Philip George Wilmer (Mayor of Chestertown from 1935-1963) in 1923 and then to his daughter Ann Wilmer Hoon in 1972.
-Her son Philip Wilmer Hoon and his wife Lisa Langis Hoon are the current owners.
+The current owners are her son, Philip Wilmer Hoon, and his wife, Lisa Langis Hoon, along with their two sons and their families.